PDF(33.5 KB) View with Adobe Reader on a variety of devices

-User passwords and most other passwords (notenable secrets) in Cisco IOS configuration files are encrypted using a scheme that is very weak by modern cryptographic standards.
+User passwords, and most other passwords (notenable secrets) in Cisco IOS configuration files, are encrypted with a scheme that is very weak by modern cryptographic standards.

 The scheme used by Cisco IOS for user passwords was never intended to resist a determined, intelligent attack.
-The encryption scheme was designed to avoid password theft via simple snooping or sniffing.
-It was never intended to protect against someone conducting a password-cracking effort on the configuration file.
+The encryption scheme was designed to avoid password theft by simple snooping or sniffing.
+It was never intended to protect against someone who conducts a password-cracking effort on the configuration file.

-Because of the weak encryption algorithm, it has always been Cisco's position that customers should treat any configuration file containing passwords as sensitive information, the same way they would treat a cleartext list of passwords.
+Because of the weak encryption algorithm, it has always been the Cisco position that users treat any configuration file that contains passwords as sensitive information, the same way they would treat a clear text list of passwords.

-The enable password command should no longer be used.
+The enable passwordcommand is no longer recommended to be used.
 Use the enable secret command for better security.
-The only instance in which the enable password command might be tested is when the device is running in a boot mode that does not support the enable secret command.
+The only instance in which the enable password command can be tested is when the device is in a boot mode that does not support the enable secret command.

 Note: This applies only to passwords set with enable secret, and not to passwords set with enable password.
 Indeed, the strength of the encryption used is the only significant difference between the two commands.

-Look at your boot image using the show version command from your normal operating mode (Full Cisco IOS image) to see whether the boot image supports the enable secret command.
-If it does, remove enable password.
-If the boot image does not support enable secret, note the following caveats:
+Look at your boot image with the show version command from your normal operating mode (Full Cisco IOS image) to see if the boot image supports the enable secret command.
+If it does, remove the enable password.
+If the boot image does not support enable secret, note these caveats:

-Setting an enable password might be unnecessary if you have physical security so that no one can reload the device to the boot image.
+Use of an enable password can be unnecessary if you have physical security so no one can reload the device to the boot image.

-If someone has physical access to the device, he can easily subvert the device security without needing to access the boot image.
+If someone has physical access to the device, they can easily subvert the device security without a need to access the boot image.

 If you set the enable password to the same as the enable secret, you have made the enable secret as prone to attack as the enable password.

-If you set enable password to a different value because the boot image doesn't support enable secret, your router administrators must remember a new password that is used infrequently on ROMs that don't support the enable secret command.
-By having a separate enable password, administrators may not remember the password when they are forcing downtime for a software upgrade, which is the only reason to log in to boot mode.
+If you set enable password to a different value because the boot image does not support enable secret, your router administrators must remember a new password that is used infrequently on ROMs that do not support the enable secret command.
+With a separate enable password, administrators need to remember the password when they force a downtime for a software upgrade, which is the only reason to log in to boot mode.

-Almost all passwords and other authentication strings in Cisco IOS configuration files are encrypted using the weak, reversible scheme used for user passwords.
+Almost all passwords and other authentication strings in Cisco IOS configuration files are encrypted with the weak, reversible scheme used for user passwords.

-To determine which scheme has been used to encrypt a specific password, check the digit preceding the encrypted string in the configuration file.
-If that digit is a 7, the password has been encrypted using the weak algorithm.
-If the digit is a 5, the password has been hashed using the stronger MD5 algorithm.
+To determine which scheme has been used to encrypt a specific password, check the digit before the encrypted string in the configuration file.
+If that digit is a 7, the password has been encrypted with the weak algorithm.
+If the digit is a 5, the password has been hashed with the stronger MD5 algorithm.